Multi-photon entanglement and interferometry: Experimental realizations of photonic entanglement

-The original motivation to observe entanglement of more than two particles, with measurements on the particles perfomed at spatially separeted stations, stems from the observation by GHZ that three-particle entanglement leads to a dramatic conflict between local realism and EPR's ideas with predictions of quantum mechanics (Greenberger \textit{et al}., 1989), see section~\ref{sec:GHZ-t}.
+The original motivation to observe entanglement of more than two particles, with measurements on the particles performed at spatially separated stations, stems from the observation by GHZ that three-particle entanglement leads to a dramatic conflict between local realism and EPR's ideas with predictions of quantum mechanics (GHZ, 1989; Greenberger \textit{et al}., 1990; Mermin, 1990a), see section~\ref{sec:GHZ-t}.
 However, in 1989 no ready sources of three or more particle entanglement were available.
 Yurke and Stoler (1992a, 1992b) showed that in theory multiparticle entanglement effects should be in principle observable for particles originating from independent sources.
 A general method for making such an interference observable, and also to swap entanglement, was given by \.{Z}ukowski \textit{et al}.
 (1993), \.{Z}ukowski \textit{et al}.
-(1995), Rarity (1995) and \.{Z}ukowski \textit{et al}.
-(1999).
-This will be presented first, and later we shall show a series of experiments in which multi-phonton entanglement was observed.
-Once one is able to entangle two photons that never interacted, one can costruct very many types of entanglement (Zeilinger \textit{et al}., 1997), which can be utilized in very many ways (Bose \textit{et al}., 1998).
+(1995), Rarity (1995) and Zeilinger \textit{et al}.
+(1997).
+In the following, we will first present the basic methods followed by numerous experiments in which multi-photon entanglement was observed.
+Once one is able to entangle two photons that never interacted, one can construct very many types of entanglement (Zeilinger \textit{et al}., 1997), which in turn can be utilized in many ways (Bose \textit{et al}., 1998).